-Fair Isle/Stranded Knitting Class on Zoom
+Fair Isle/Stranded Knitting Class

 I will explain and give visual examples demonstrating how stranded and Fair Isle differ from each other, as well as from other types of color work.
-I will also share additional free motif patterns and video resources to inspire you to design your own projects.
+I will also share additional motif patterns and video resources to inspire you to design your own projects.

-- 50 grams each of two contrasting colors of DK weight yarn, preferably in wool that won’t bleed.
+50 grams each of two contrasting colors of DK weight yarn, preferably in wool that won’t bleed.
 You can test your yarn for colorfastness and prevent it from bleeding by using this guide.

-- US Size 6, 16″ or longer circulars and double pointed needles.
+US Size 6, 16″ or longer circulars and double pointed needles.
 Longer needles will require you to use magic loop technique while knitting.

-- At least 12 stitch markers.
+At least 12 stitch markers.

-- Please cast on and knit the ribbing for your hat *BEFORE* coming to class so you can jump right into learning the technique.
+Please cast on and knit the ribbing for your hat *BEFORE* coming to class so you can jump right into learning the technique.
 Use your darker color and circular needles to cast on 100 stitches.
 Knit 1.5″ of k2, p2 ribbing.
 If this ribbing is too large or small for the intended head, frog and cast on again, increasing or decreasing the number of stitches by a multiple of 4.
 Do not bind off.

-Students will receive the pattern and Zoom link for this class upon registration.
+Students will receive the pattern in class.